 However, ROI on video marketing going to be a concern, nevertheless, it’s highly cost-effective than TV commercials, and even small and mid-sized companies will invest in video marketing.

-Essentially, with video marketing in India it has become easier to build brand identity, improve brand storytelling and engage audience, and enhance brand loyalty.
+Essentially, with video marketing in India, it has become easier to build brand identity, improve brand storytelling and engage the audience, and enhance brand loyalty.

 Viral video marketing will increasingly find many takers in India, given many advantages.